davmre/gprf/README.md

 for at most 345600 seconds (four days).
 The results will be saved under the home directory in `~/seismic_experiments/`.

-To automatically generate the full set of synthetic experiments from the paper, run `gprfopt_analyze.py` with no arguments: this will generate Bash scripts `run_truegp.sh`, `run_fitc.sh`, and `run_eighty.sh`.
+To automatically generate the full set of synthetic experiments from the paper, run `python gprfopt_analyze.py` with no arguments: this will generate Bash scripts `run_truegp.sh`, `run_fitc.sh`, and `run_eighty.sh`.
 The iPython notebook `gprf_camera_plot.ipynb` was used to generate the plots in the paper, based on results which are included in the tarballs `gprf_experiments.tgz` and `seismic_experiments.tgz`.

-For questions about the paper or if you have difficulty running the code (this is likely!) or reproducing the experimental results, please contact Dave Moore at dmoore@cs.berkeley.edu.
+For questions about the paper, or if you have difficulty running the code or reproducing the experimental results, please contact Dave Moore at dmoore@cs.berkeley.edu.